 Most traditional Japanese confectioneries are made of stewed beans and sugar.
 The most popular beans for this purpose are small red beans called adzuki.
 They are served hot in winter, cold in summer, sometimes mashed, sometimes strained, served by themselves or with other ingredients, and occasionally shaped in a mold.

 During summer, I love to eat chilled sweet adzuki beans with vanilla ice cream, or with shaved ice and green tea syrup.
-In winter, drop a couple of toasted mochi in hot adzuki bean sauce.
+In winter, drop a couple of toasted mochi in hot adzuki bean sauce as oshiruko (photo on the left).

 Once you stewed red beans, you can keep it in a refrigerator for about a week or so.
 If you use more sugar, the stewed beans last longer.